Federal Grants are gift aid, which does not have to be repaid.

 - Students must be enrolled and remain enrolled in a full-time (minimum of 12 credits per semester) undergraduate degree program and pursing their first baccalaureate degree.

-- This award can be applied only to tuition charges during the academic year (i.e. during the fall and spring semesters) for a maximum of 8 semesters (4 years).
+- This grant can be applied only to tuition charges during the academic year (i.e. during the fall and spring semesters) for a maximum of 8 semesters (4 years).

 - Students must also meet satisfactory academic progress (SAP).